ld-archive/archive-web/README.md

 We aren't able to do all feature requests and bug fixes may take time.
 So please bear with us.

 **Your involovement in this community is greatly appreciated.**

+## Find Out More
+You can find out more about this project, and how to contribute, on our website [ld-archive.org](https://ld-archive.org).
+Or visit our home on GitHub [@ld-archive](https://github.com/ld-archive).